 (a) In the event of sale of immovable property other than agricultural land / farm house / plantation property in India by a NRI / PIO, the Authorised Dealer may allow repatriation of the sale proceeds outside India, provided the following conditions are satisfied, namely:

-(ii) the amount to be repatriated does not exceed:
+- the amount to be repatriated does not exceed:

-• the amount paid for acquisition of the immovable property in foreign exchange received through normal banking channels, or
+- the amount paid for acquisition of the immovable property in foreign exchange received through normal banking channels, or

 - the amount paid out of funds held in Foreign Currency Non-Resident Account, or

 - the foreign currency equivalent (as on the date of payment) of the amount paid where such payment was made from the funds held in Non-Resident External account for acquisition of the property; and

-(iii) in the case of residential property, the repatriation of sale proceeds is restricted to not more than two such properties.
+- in the case of residential property, the repatriation of sale proceeds is restricted to not more than two such properties.